-The MTA device MUST be able to verify the authenticity of the configuration file it downloads from the server.
-Privacy of the configuration data is optional.
-Therefore the configuration file is "signed" and may be "sealed".
+When the device is provisioned using the "Secure Flow", the MTA device MUST be able to verify the authenticity of the configuration file it downloads from the server.
+The "Secure Flow" generated configuration file is "signed" and may be "sealed".
 Please refer to [5] for further information.